 The average apartment cost in the city is $800 per month, with nothing included.
 The cost of public transportation is $3.25 per ticket or a monthly pass of $84.
 You can expect to spend an average of $300 per month on food and $95 per month on electricity.
 You should also factor in an additional $60 per month for your Internet and $50 per month for your cell phone.
 If you want to enjoy Montreal’s many restaurants and festivals, you should budget a minimum of $100 per month for outings.
 This brings you to a minimum of $1489 per month.

 Luckily, BRiX offers an even more affordable option!
 Our apartments start at $1300 a month, and we include all your appliances, electricity and WiFi; that’s a huge savings!
+You could put the extra money towards your lifestyle, whether that’s getting a chrome vpn extension for enhanced internet security when gaming, shopping, etc, cinema trips, nights out with friends, whatever it is you like to do.
 What’s more, BRiX is on the historic De Bleury Street, a prime location in the heart of the city!
 That means you can cut down on transportation costs since our area has a 100% walking and biking score.
 We even offer special bike parking, including tools to maintain your bike.

 Ways to Save on Food